What to see and do in Luang Prabang

 4. Phousi Hill

 Phousi Hill stands at 100 metres above sea level, and it’s the most popular place in town to see the sunset.
 Before getting to the top, you have to climb 300 steps through beautiful shady trees, small temples, stupas, and old Buddha images.
-From the summit, you can enjoy a 360° panoramic view across the city, its many temples, and the surrounding landscape.
+You can enjoy a 360° panoramic view across the city, its many temples, and the surrounding landscape from the summit.
 Here is Wat That Chomsi, an old temple built in 1804 during the reign of King Anourouth.

 5. Wat Mai Suwannaphumaham